anhluu14/anhluu14/README.md

 # 👋 Hi, I'm Anh!
 👩🏻‍💻 Currently working as a Software Engineer at Venera AI but open to jobs<br/>
-👩🏻‍🎓 Studied Computer Science at the University of South Florida<br/>
+🎓 Graduated at the University of South Florida with Computer Science bachelor's degree<br/>
 📫 How to reach me https://www.linkedin.com/in/anh-tuan-luu/ <br/>

 <!-- GitHub stats from https://github.com/anuraghazra/github-readme-stats -->